Marga López: Biography

-Born Catalina Margarita López Ramos in June 21st, 1924 in San Miguel de Tucumán, Argentina.
+Born Catalina Margarita López Ramos on June 21, 1924, in San Miguel de Tucumán, Argentina.
 Even though she was born in Argentina, she later acquired Mexican citizenship.
 Her parents were Pedro López Sánchez and Dolores Ramos Nava.
 She had six siblings: Juan, Miguel, Dolores, Pedro, María and Manuel.
 She debuted in show business in her home country as a child, with her siblings, in the group known as Los Hermanitos López.

 In 1936, the group journeyed through Latin America including Mexico.
 There she met her future husband Carlos Amador, a cinema producer, whom she married twice, in 1941 and in 1961.
 They had two children, Carlos and Manuel.
 In 1964, she married actor Arturo de Córdova, who died in 1973.
 They acted together in Sinful.
 She was the sister of the outstanding guitarist, concert guitarist and teacher Manuel López Ramos, founder of Estudio de Arte Guitarrístico and considered a pioneer in the teaching of classical guitar in Mexico.

-Her debut in Mexican cinema was in the role of a waitress in the film El hijo desobediente, directed by Humberto Gómez Landero, in 1945.
+Her debut in Mexican cinema was in the role of a waitress in the film El hijo disobediente, directed by Humberto Gómez Landero, in 1945.
 Later in 1959, she shared the big screen with Rita Macedo in Nazarín a film by Luis Buñuel.
-She appeared in more than 80 movies in the Golden Age of the Cinema of Mexico, sharing credits with Pedro Infante, Luis Aguilar, Ernesto Alonso, Tin Tan and Amparo Rivelles.
+She appeared in more than 80 movies in the Golden Age of Mexican cinema, sharing credits with Pedro Infante, Luis Aguilar, Ernesto Alonso, Tin Tan and Amparo Rivelles.
 She also appeared in many telenovelas, her last one being Bajo la misma piel.

 In 2004 she was present at The Chamizal Independent Film Festival (Fourth Chamizal Independent Film Festival), in El Paso, Texas and in Ciudad Juárez, Chihuahua.
 A lifetime of hard work, international recognition and many acting achievements, her most notably are Salón México and Nazarín (1958), co-starring with Ignacio López Tarso.